-The parameter "Temperature detection" in the parameter node "Sensor -> Temperature detection" specifies by which the sensor the room temperature is determined.
+The parameter "Temperature detection" in the parameter node "Sensor -> Temperature measurement" specifies by which sensor the room temperature is determined.
 The following settings are possible for temperature detection

-- "Internal sensor"

-The temperature sensor integrated in the room temperature controller is activated.
+"internal sensor" The temperature sensor integrated in the room temperature controller is activated.
 Thus, the actual temperature value is determined only locally on the device.
-In this parameterisation the feedback control will start directly after a device reset.
+In this configuration, the feedback control will start directly after a device reset.

-- "received temperature value"
+"received temperature value"